 “People who take on complicated creative projects become lost at some point in the process.
 It is the nature of things— in order to create, you must internalize and almost become the project for a while, and that near-fusing with the project is an essential part of its emergence.”

-This makes creativity initially a very deeply personal process that emerges something new, that has not previously existed.
+This makes creativity initially a very deeply personal process that emerges something new, that may not have previously existed.
 As there are no parameters, restrictions or boundaries, it occurs in a free form state of flow that is part of an inner discovery process and an inner knowing of “what is” and “what could be.”

 2. Creativity is confusing